BarbeRousseLibre/hermessenger/README.md

 ## How to install it

 1. Download the code into your Document Root and configure your web server's virtual host (the site you want to add this form) regarding your need.
-See NGinX example below.

 2. Renames src/var/variables.example.php to src/var/variables.php.
 Once it's done, open it and edit values accordingly to your needs (at least $document_root and probably $timezone):